Sports Massage is so much more than just a massage, and it's not just for sporty people.

 Every body is different, so the speed of your overall recovery depends on your individual situation.
 If you've had chronic pain for a long time, or you have an acute injury then you'll probably want some follow up treatments to reach a full recovery.
 It's a good idea to leave a week or so in between sessions if you are having a course of treatments, so you can feel the full effects of each one.

-If you have any other questions about sports massage therapy or how it could help you, please get in touch with me using the email link, phone number or live chat and I will be happy to help.
+If you have any other questions about sports massage therapy or how it could help you, please get in touch with me using the contact form below and I will be happy to help.